poornimah67-blip/B.Tech-C-programs/README.md

 29. code for factory production Using while loop
 30. code for grace marks array program
 31. code to find gdc of teo numbers
 32. code for menu driven calculator using switch case
+33. code to find perfect number